ortus-docs/coldbox-docs/getting_started/what_is_mvc.md

 The Model is the heart of your application.
 Your business logic should mostly live here in the form of services, beans, and DAOs.
 In ColdBox, all your model objets are managed by WireBox (Dependency Injection Framework).

 ## Controllers
 Controllers are the traffic cops of your application.
 They direct flow control, and interface directly without incoming parameters from form and URL scopes.
-It is the controller’s job to communicate with the appropriate models for processing, and set up either a view to display results or return marshalled data like JSON, XML, PDF, etc.
+It is the controller’s job to communicate with the appropriate models for processing, and set up either a view to display results or return marshalled data like JSON, XML, PDF, etc. In ColdBox, controllers are refered to as **event handlers**

 ## Views
 The Views are what the users see and interact with.
 They are the templates used to render your application out for the web browser.
 Typically this means HTML.